-ARNI is a chemical combination of the ARB valsartan and the neprilysin inhibitor sacubitril, which simultaneously blocks the effects of angiotensin II at the AT-1 receptor (by valsartan) and inhibits the degradation of natriuretic peptides, thus promoting peripheral vasodilatation (by sacubitril) [602].
-Initial studies including a successful phase 2 RCT were performed in patients with hypertension [603-605], but the manufacturer later switched the focus to the treatment of HF.
-Currently, in most countries, the drug is only approved for the treatment of HF, where it showed better effects on outcomes than treatment with an ACEi alone in patients with HFrEF.
-In a recent meta-analysis of 10 studies including 5931 hypertensive patients, sacubitril-valsartan reduced office SBP by 6.5 mmHg and DBP by 3.3 mmHg [602] compared with placebo.
-24 h SBP was reduced by 7.0 mmHg and 24 h DBP by 3.2 mmHg.
-ARNI is not approved for the treatment of hypertension in Europe or in the USA, while it was approved as an antihypertensive agent in China and Japan.
+ARNI is a chemical combination of the ARB valsartan and the neprilysin inhibitor sacubitril, which simultaneously blocks the effects of angiotensin II at the AT-1 receptor (by valsartan) and inhibits the degradation of natriuretic peptides, thus promoting peripheral vasodilatation (by sacubitril) [604].
+Initial studies including a successful phase 2 RCT, which showed compared to valsartan (320 mg) significant and fully additive reductions of SBP and DBP by treatment with sacubitril/valsartan [605], were performed in patients with hypertension, but the manufacturer later switched the focus to the treatment of HF.
+Currently, in most countries, the drug is therefore only approved for the treatment of HF (see Section 17.2.2 and 17.2.3).
+A recent meta-analysis of 10 studies including 5931 hypertensive patients confirmed the significant greater BP-lowering efficacy of sacubitril/valsartan when compared with other treatments including comparisons with valsartan, olmesartan, and amlodipine [604].
+Sacubitril/valsartan is not approved for the treatment of hypertension in Europe or in the USA, while it was approved as an antihypertensive agent in China and Japan.